SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.1.2.md

 #### TypeForwarding added to make sure libraries compiled against DataMiner versions prior to 10.1.1 will continue working \[ID_28675\]

-In DMS version 10.1.1, a number of extension methods were moved from the QActionHelperBaseClasses libary to the SLManagedScripting library.
+In DMS version 10.1.1, a number of extension methods were moved from the QActionHelperBaseClasses library to the SLManagedScripting library.

 Typeforwarding has now been added to make sure that libraries that still expect the types to be present in the QActionHelperBaseClasses DLL file will continue working when compiled against DataMiner versions prior to 10.1.1.